jananananana/github-workflow/README.md

-There is nothing permanant, exept change
+There is nothing permanant, except change